Statistical and Topological Properties of Sliced Probability Divergences: Experiments

-The next experiments focus on illustrating the statistical properties presented in \Cref{subsec:statistical_prop}.
-We first analyze the convergence rate of the sliced divergences' Monte Carlo estimates (\Cref{thm:projection_complexity}) in a synthetical setting.
+The next experiments aim at illustrating our statistical properties We first analyze the convergence rate of the Monte Carlo estimates (\Cref{thm:projection_complexity}) in a synthetical setting.
 We consider two sets of $500$ samples \iid~from the $d$-dimensional Gaussian distribution $\calN({\bf0}, \bfI_d)$, and we approximate $\swassersteinD[2]$ between the empirical distributions with a Monte Carlo scheme that uses a high number of projections $L_\star = 10~000$.
-Then, we compute the Monte Carlo estimate of $\swassersteinD[2]$ obtained with $L < L_\star$ random projections, denoted by $\hatswassersteinD[2,L]$. \Cref{fig:proj_cpx_sw} shows the absolute difference of $\hatswassersteinD[2, L]$ and $\hatswassersteinD[2, L_\star]$ (averaged over 100 runs) against $L$, for different values of dimensions $d$.
+Then, we compute the Monte Carlo estimate $\hatswassersteinD[2,L]$ obtained with $L < L_\star$ random projections. \Cref{fig:proj_cpx_sw} shows the absolute difference of $\hatswassersteinD[2, L]$ and $\hatswassersteinD[2, L_\star]$ against $L$, for different values of dimension $d$.
 We observe that the Monte Carlo error indeed shrinks to zero when we increase the number of projections, with a convergence rate of order $L^{-1/2}$.